Williamson County Assault Lawyer Jason Trumpler

 Contact Us Today at 512-457-5200!

-Williamson County Attorney Jason Trumpler Defends Clients Facing Assault Charges
+Williamson County Attorney Jason Trumpler Defends Clients Charged with Assault

 - Enhanced penalties for multiple felony convictions

 - Effects on your professional licensing